-In our opinion, the consolidated financial statements listed in the index appearing under Item 15(a)(1) on page 52 present fairly, in all material respects, the financial position of Frequency Electronics, Inc. and Subsidiaries at April 30, 2004, and the results of their operations, changes in stockholders' equity, and their cash flows for each of the two years in the period ended April 30, 2004 in conformity with accounting principles generally accepted in the United States of America.
-In addition, in our opinion, the financial statement schedule listed in the index appearing under Item 15(a)(2) on page 52 presents fairly, in all material respects, the information set forth therein when read in conjunction with the related consolidated financial statements.
+In our opinion, the consolidated financial statements listed in the index appearing under Item 15(a)(1) on page 56 present fairly, in all material respects, the results of operations, changes in stockholders' equity, and cash flows of Frequency Electronics, Inc. and Subsidiaries for the year ended April 30, 2004 in conformity with accounting principles generally accepted in the United States of America.
+In addition, in our opinion, the financial statement schedule listed in the index appearing under Item 15(a)(2) on page 54 presents fairly, in all material respects, the information set forth therein when read in conjunction with the related consolidated financial statements.
 These financial statements and financial statement schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements and financial statement schedule based on our audits.
-We conducted our audits of these statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+Our responsibility is to express an opinion on these financial statements and financial statement schedule based on our audit.
+We conducted our audit of these statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
-We believe that our audits provide a reasonable basis for our opinion.
+We believe that our audit provides a reasonable basis for our opinion.

-As discussed in Note 10, the Company has changed its method of accounting for its investment in an entity from the cost method to the equity method for all periods presented due to an increase in the ownership of such entity in fiscal 2005.
+As discussed in Note 10, the Company has changed its method of accounting for its investment in an entity from the cost method to the equity method for all periods presented due to an increase in the ownership of such entity in fiscal 2005